 Last, but definitely not least, we have Wanaka Luxury Apartments, which is situated under 1 km (0.6 mi) from the center of town on Stonebrook Drive.
 These luxurious self-contained apartments come with a fireplace and either a kitchen or kitchenette, plus some apartments even have a spa bath – talk about pure bliss!

 It’s one of the larger properties in Wanaka with 29 apartments.
 They also have a large outdoor pool, a BBQ area, and even a wood-fired pizza oven.
 The interiors have a ski lodge feel with large fireplaces and cozy but modern decor.
 This is my go-to pick if you’re looking for a property that’s quiet but is also super close to town.

 Rooms here at Wanaka Luxury Apartments cost around $270 NZD to $400 NZD depending on the season, and it’s always a good idea to book your room in advance for the best deals.
 You can book your room on Booking.com here, Hotels.com here, and Expedia here.

 Outskirts of Wanaka

-The area surrounding Wanaka is home to many gorgeous and scenic small towns.
-By staying on the outskirts of Wanaka you’ll get to enjoy what this region is truly about the great outdoors.
-From the comfort of your hotel, you’ll be able to enjoy views you simply can;t get in town and hear nothing but the sound of nature.
+The area surrounding Wanaka is home to many gorgeous and scenic small towns, so by staying on the outskirts of Wanaka you’ll get to enjoy what this region is truly about – the great outdoors.
+From the comfort of your hotel, you’ll be able to enjoy views you simply can’t get in town and hear nothing but the sound of nature.